-Bucks County Arrest, Court, and Public Records
+Bucks County Arrest Records

 Bucks County does not provide county-wide crime data.
 However, crime statistics for Doylestown, the county seat are available and representative of trends in the county.
 Doylestown recorded a murder in 2013, the last year with a complete set of records.
 It was the municipality's first murder in ten years.
 Other incidences of violent crimes in the county seat include one robbery and 12 assaults.
 The most common property crime was larceny with 148 incidents in 2013.
 The year also recorded 26 burglaries, five motor vehicle thefts, and one arson.

 Compared to figures for the previous year, robbery rate declined by 50% in Doylestown while assault rate fell by 20%.
 Arson rate remained the same but burglary (62.5%), larceny (11.3%), and motor vehicle theft (150%) recorded year-on-year increases.

 Pennsylvania laws empower the State Police to keep an up-to-date database of all sex offenders living in the state.
 To search this database, visit the state's Megan's Law website.
 There are different ways to search the Pennsylvania's registered sex offender registry on this website.
 Use the [Name Search](https://www.pameganslaw.state.pa.us/Search NameSearch) function to find individual offenders.
 Access a complete list of sex offenders living in Bucks County by using the County Search tool.
 Simply select Bucks in the drop-down county list or click the county on the provided map of Pennsylvania.

 The Bucks County Department of Corrections is the agency responsible for keeping inmate records in the county.
 Its provides an inmate lookup tool with which the public can perform a Bucks County Inmate Search to find arrestees/inmates booked into any of the county's correctional facilities.
 With this, anyone can obtain an inmate's location as well as identifying information simply by providing a first name and a last name.